selemis-com/clap_schema/SPECIFICATION.md

 }
 ```

 For an argument target, `equals` is the lexical argument value.
 For a group target, `equals` is the stable ID of a selected group member.
+Equality conditions retain Clap's predicate semantics, including that values originating only from a default do not satisfy the predicate.
 The array is one aggregate rule; consumers MUST preserve whether that rule uses `any` or `all`.

 For `requiredIfAny`, the argument is required when **at least one** listed condition matches.
 The listed conditions are therefore combined with logical OR.